Aditya8006/my-first-repo/README.md

 # my-first-repo
-this repo is just for learning purpose
+this repo is just for my own learning purpose
+Owner- Aditya Pratap Singh